RodolphoVSantoro/c-examples/dynamic-allocation-basics/readme.md

 value magic_location references = 1066
 value magic_location references = *
 ```
- * The reason we need to type cast a void*, before reading it has more to do with why we type pointers
+ * The reason we need to type cast a void*, before reading it, has more to do with why we type pointers
     * Because when we read the value a pointer points to, we need to know how many bytes to read
     * Since different types have different sizes.
 And the pointer only has the address to the first byte
     * The way C manages this, is by having typed pointers